 Mr. Jonas is a frequent speaker and prolific author on nuclear nonproliferation matters and was a lead negotiator on the U.S. – India Civil Nuclear Agreement.
 His major practice areas are international and national...

 Kevin E. Byrnes is an experienced civil and criminal trial attorney and current member of the Virginia and District of Columbia Bar.
 He is a graduate of the Catholic University of America, Columbus School of Law and was first licensed to practice law in 1985.
-Mr. Byrnes has worked as a Judge Advocate in U.S. Navy, an Assistant U.S. Attorney in the District of Columbia, a line attorney with the Department of Justice, and has been in private practice since 2001 in both small and large firm settings.
+Mr. Byrnes has worked as a Judge Advocate in U.S. Navy, an Assistant U.S. Attorney in the District of Columbia, a line attorney with the Department of Justice, and he has been in private practice since 2001 in both small and large firm settings.

-Mr. Byrnes has effectively handled criminal and civil investigations of law enforcement personal charged with misconduct, use of excessive force, misuse of property, violations of policy and procedures, matters affecting their ability to testify in court, security clearance and access issues, alleged failures to mention evidence or follow rules and procedures and tort liability issues out of their employment.
+Mr. Byrnes has effectively handled criminal and civil investigations of law enforcement personnel charged with misconduct, use of excessive force, misuse of property, violations of policy and procedures, matters affecting their ability to testify in court, security clearance and access issues, alleged failures to mention evidence or follow rules and procedures and tort liability issues out of their employment.

 Randy E. Miller has more than thirty years of experience as an international trade attorney with expertise in international trade law compliance and policy, international regulatory compliance, market access efforts involving foreign regulatory barriers, trade litigation, and World Trade Organization (WTO) dispute settlement.
 He’s also experienced with export compliance law and has provided general business advice and corporate counseling to companies seeking to do work overseas.